mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/major-upgrade/upgrade-clusters/migrate-platform-apps/prepare-apps/index.md

 #### Alerting

-Custom `alertmanager` [configurations](/dkp/konvoy/1.8/monitoring/#notify-prometheus-alerts-in-slack) must be copied or re-created [manually](/dkp/kommander/2.1/monitoring/#notify-prometheus-alerts-in-slack).
-You can do this before adapting Prometheus, so that there is no time interval when the `alertmanager` is not configured.
+You must copy or [recreate](/dkp/kommander/2.1/monitoring/#notify-prometheus-alerts-in-slack) custom `alertmanager` [configurations](/dkp/konvoy/1.8/monitoring/#notify-prometheus-alerts-in-slack) before adapting Prometheus, so that there is no time interval when the `alertmanager` is not configured.

 #### Custom ServiceMonitor objects

-You should copy or re-create ServiceMonitors using the label `release: kube-prometheus-stack` instead of `release: prometheus-kubeaddons`.
-This can be done before processing, using different names or namespaces for the new objects.
-Alternatively, you could just re-label any existing ServiceMonitors before or after the processing, but this will introduce an interval where Prometheus is running but the ServiceMonitors have no effect.
+Copy or re-create ServiceMonitors using the label `release: kube-prometheus-stack` instead of `release: prometheus-kubeaddons` before processing, using different names or namespaces for the new objects.
+Or, you can re-label any existing ServiceMonitors before or after processing, but this will introduce an interval where Prometheus is running but the ServiceMonitors have no effect.
 After the Prometheus-operator in the adapted Prometheus starts, it only looks at ServiceMonitor objects with `release: kube-prometheus-stack` label, and it ignores ServiceMonitors with the old label until they are re-labeled.

-You can use two ways to adapt ServiceMonitors created using Helm values of the Addon:
+ServiceMonitors created using Helm values of the Addon can be adapted in two ways:

 -   Create new standalone ServiceMonitor resources with the label `release: kube-prometheus-stack`.
 This can be done before processing.